 If you have not flown on a plane before, you may not know about TSA’s Liquids Rule which states: You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag and through the checkpoint.
 These are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item.
 Here we’ll emphasize that anything larger (even the bottle of water you just bought) will indeed be taken away.

 Even seasoned travelers struggle with this one, but try your hardest to pack light.
 Lay out everything you want to bring on the trip.
 Then put away half of it.
 After you’ve picked your jaw up off the floor, see if you can at least put a third away.
 Remember that there’s the possibility that you’ll buy things on your trip as well, so save extra room for that too.
+We tend to travel a lot with just our Osprey Laptop Backpack.

 You may not be used to spending all day walking around a new city.
 Pack the proper shoes and possibly even some gel inserts (those things have saved my life a few times).
 Whatever tours or excursions you go on may require certain footwear as well.
 Water shoes may not be something you think about initially, but they can be very useful when exploring caves, rivers, waterfalls, etc.